Reichskonkordat: Nazis take power

 In January 1933, Hitler became Chancellor.
 The passing of the Enabling Act on 23 March, in part, removed the Reichstag as an obstacle to concluding a concordat with the Vatican.
-Hitler offered the possibility of friendly co-operation, promising not to threaten the Reichstag, the President, the States or the Churches if granted the emergency powers.
+In the discussion of the Act, Hitler offered the Reichstag the possibility of friendly co-operation, promising not to threaten the Reichstag, the President, the States, or the Churches if granted the emergency powers.
 With Nazi paramilitary encircling the building, he said: "It is for you, gentlemen of the Reichstag to decide between war and peace."
-The Act allowed Hitler and his Cabinet to rule by emergency decree for four years, though Hindenberg remained President.
+The Act allowed Hitler and his Cabinet to rule by emergency decree for four years, though Hindenburg remained President.

 German Catholics were wary of the new government:

-In early 1933 Hitler told Hermann Rauschning that Bismarck had been stupid in starting a Kulturkampf and outlined his own strategy for dealing with the clergy which would be based initially on a policy of toleration:
+In early 1933, Hitler told Hermann Rauschning that Bismarck had been stupid in starting a Kulturkampf and outlined his own strategy for dealing with the clergy which would be based initially on a policy of toleration:

 We should trap the priests by their notorious greed and self-indulgence.
 We shall thus be able to settle everything with them in perfect peace and harmony.
 I shall give them a few years' reprieve.
 Why should we quarrel?
 They will swallow anything in order to keep their material advantages.
 Matters will never come to a head.
 They will recognise a firm will, and we need only show them once or twice who is the master.
 They will know which way the wind blows.